calebmadrigal/calebmadrigal-blog/blog/content/posts/what-in-me-dwells.md

 Can't play my music loud enough
 To this one coalesce.

-I cannot run so fast
+I cannot run so fast, no
 Or flee it on my bike.
 And if I scream my lungs out
 I'm still not satisfied.